 Lighthouses are the irresistible superstars of the Great Lakes.
 We are drawn to them in every season and in any type of weather.
 We enjoy seeing, touring, listening to stories about and photographing them.
 Every day is a good day to enjoy the lighthouses on the Great Lakes.

 Designed to emit light through a system of lamps and lenses, lighthouses have long been used as an aid to navigation.
-Over the years, the number of operational lighthouses has declined yet they remain powerful symbols in our lives.
-Embodying strength, hope and guidance, they preserver and shine strong even during a storm.
+Over the years, the number of operational lighthouses has declined and yet they remain powerful symbols in our lives.
+Embodying strength, hope and guidance, and symbolizing the need to persevere and shine strong even during a storm.

-Living in Saint Joseph, and being within a short walk of the lighthouse, I have now also witnessed a very dynamic side to these static structures.
+Living in Saint Joseph, and being within a short walk of the lighthouse, I get to witness a very dynamic side to these static structures.
 Wind, rain, fog, clouds, snow, ice, and sunshine all paint, disguise and embellish.
 They transform the structure right before our eyes, every day and every hour is different and offers a new opportunity to enjoy nature's interaction with these man-made icons.